 Another issue related to uncertainties is the impact of the position angle of the bar relative to the line of nodes.
-Buta & Block (2001) showed that in a case like NGC 1300, where the bar is oriented nearly along the line of nodes, the maximum torque is very sensitive to the assumed inclination.
-The same would be true if the bar is viewed end-on.
+Buta & Block (2001) showed that in a case such as NGC 1300, where the bar is oriented nearly along the line of nodes, the maximum torque is very sensitive to the assumed inclination.
+The same would be true if the bar were viewed end-on.
 We have investigated how important this might be in our current sample.
 Figure 10 shows a plot of Q_g versus relative bar position angle φ_b .
-In this plot, φ_b is determined from the phase of the m=2 component of the potential at the radial location where Q_T attains a maximum; the direction in the disk plane is then projected to the sky plane.
+In this plot, φ_b is determined from the phase of the m = 2 component of the potential at the radial location where Q_T attains a maximum; the direction in the disk plane is then projected onto the sky plane.
 Analysis of Figure 10 indicates that there is indeed a bias in the sense that the average bar strength is weaker for those systems where the bar becomes "thicker" in deprojection.
-The averages are for $$\phi_b < 30^{\circ}, < Q_g > = 0.223$$ for $\phi_b > 30^{\circ}, < Q_g > = 0.303$
+The averages are